Tadeoz24/Profile-card-component/README.md

 ![](./images/Screenshot%202023-01-18%20at%2002.34.03.png)

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Profile Card Component

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.